technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 01/Lab 01 - Automate Onboarding of New Employee.md

 2. Open a new tab and go to +++**https://make.powerapps.com/**+++.
-Sign in with your office 365 admin tenant and select your **developer environment**.
+Sign in with your office 365 admin tenant and select your **Dev One** developer environment.

 3. Click on **Apps** from left navigation menu.
 Select **New App -> Start with a page design.**